-Mr. Guilherne Gomides Ferreira MAIG of GE 21, a qualified person as defined in NI 43-101, has read and approved the technical portions of this Management's Discussion and Analysis, except as otherwise specifically referenced in the PFS discussion which has a different qualified person.
+Mr. Guilherne Gomides Ferreira MAIG of GE 21, a qualified person as defined in NI 43-101, has read and approved the technical portions of this Management's Discussion and Analysis, except as otherwise specifically referenced in the Updated PFS.